hofstadter-io/hof-docs/content/getting-started/code-generation.md

 There are two main modes for
 template based code generation.

-1. `hof gen -T` configures code gen with flags
+1. `hof gen -T` is code gen from flags
-2. `hof gen -G` configures code gen with CUE
+2. `hof gen -G` is code gen from config

-We will only be covering `hof gen -T` in this section.
+We will be looking at `hof gen -T` in this section.
-The [first example](/first-example/) is a walkthrough in writing a full-stack app code generator (the `-G` flag).
+The [first example](/first-example/) is a walkthrough in writing a generator (the `-G` flag).
 The [getting-started/create] section will introduce `hof create` for running generators directly from git repositories.